jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/Const/task.md

 ```

 On the contrary, it is possible to create a constant pointer to a mutable variable.
-Such a pointer itself is constant and cannot be reassigned;
+While the pointer itself is constant and cannot be reassigned,
-however, the variable it points to can be reassigned through such a pointer:
+the variable it points to can still be reassigned through such a pointer:

 ```c++
 int z = 17;